CKhawaja/technology-modernization-fund/_pages/projects.md

 {% include project-data.html path="doe_email" %}

+This project began in July 2018 and was closed out in July 2022.

 Maintaining multiple on-premises email environments not only drives up agency costs, but also increases the enterprise’s threat vector.
 Before starting this project, DOE operated 64 separate email systems (of which 45 were on-premises) that serviced approximately 184,387 mailboxes across the Department.
 Since FY 2018, DOE has completed moving 14 on-premises systems to cloud email, decommissioned one system, and established internally funded migration plans for 12 additional systems.
 DOE has been able to enhance its cybersecurity posture, reduce IT management and maintenance costs, and provide employees with a more robust email platform while migrating its email infrastructure to the cloud.
 While the focus was on email migration, this project provides DOE residual benefits.
 By leveraging Office 365 G5 licensing it not only supported DOE’s email requirements but the inherit capabilities within the Microsoft offering includes multiple collaboration capabilities (i.e., Teams, One Drive for Business) These capabilities will allow DOE to remove existing lines of demarcation and facilitate efficient, streamlined communications throughout the enterprise.

 The Department originally requested $15,217,096 to complete the consolidation, upgrade, and migration effort for 26 on-premises systems (out of 45).
 The Department’s decision to pursue TMF funding served as a catalyst to garner support from federated labs and field offices, and enabled several DOE components to secure internal funding and move forward with migration efforts independently.
 DOE also identified 2,201 mailboxes that can be decommissioned, rather than migrated, due to the elimination of secondary email systems and other efficiencies.
 Due to the success of these efforts and additional internal investment, DOE completed the project with a reduced TMF funding amount of $2.4 million dollars.
 The project kicked off in Q4 2018 and over the project lifecycle, they have successfully migrated all 15,951 mailboxes, at sites within scope, to the cloud.